alex-bellon/wikipedia/README.md

 - [Eternal September](https://en.wikipedia.org/wiki/Eternal_September) - is Usenet slang for a period beginning in September 1993, the month that Internet service provider America Online (AOL) began offering Usenet access to its many users, overwhelming the existing culture for online forums.
 - [Googlewhack](https://en.wikipedia.org/wiki/Googlewhack) - a contest to find a Google Search query that returns a single result.
 - [Google's ideological echo chamber](https://en.wikipedia.org/wiki/Google's_Ideological_Echo_Chamber) - commonly referred to as the Google memo, is an internal memo, dated July 2017, by United States-based Google engineer James Damore about Google's culture and diversity policies.
+- [Infodemic](https://en.wikipedia.org/wiki/Infodemic) - a rapid and far-reaching spread of both accurate and inaccurate information about something, such as a disease.
 - [Me at the zoo](https://en.wikipedia.org/wiki/Me_at_the_zoo) - first video that was uploaded to YouTube.
 - [Microsoft acquisition hoax](https://en.wikipedia.org/wiki/Microsoft_acquisition_hoax) - a bogus 1994 press release suggesting that the information technology company Microsoft had acquired the Roman Catholic Church.
 It is considered to be the first Internet hoax to reach a mass audience.
 - [Milkshake Duck](https://en.wikipedia.org/wiki/Milkshake_Duck) - an Internet meme that describes people who gain viral popularity on social media for some positive or charming trait but are later revealed to have distasteful histories or offensive behavior.